daledavies/moodle-tool_registrationrules/README.md

 Completely disable account registration with one click, displaying a message to users in place of the signup form.

+#### Rate Limit

+Prevent brute-force registration attacks by limiting the number of registration attempts based on the user's session and/or IP address.
+This rule allows administrators to set individual parameters for both session and IP-based rate limiting, specifying the maximum number of allowed attempts within a defined time window.
+If the limit is exceeded, further registration attempts are temporarily blocked.

 #### Stop Forum Spam

 This helps reduce spam account registrations by comparing the submitted username, email address and IP address against a global database of known spammers provided by the free [Stop Forum Spam](https://www.stopforumspam.com/) service, an effective layer of protection against automated and malicious account creation.